dbansal2/netflix_sql_project/README.md

 );
 ```

-## Business Problems and Solutions
+## Business Problems and Solutions by using SQL

 ### 1. Count the Number of Movies vs TV Shows